-The two (2) easiest ways to measure your label size is by using a measuring tape or a sheet of paper and ruler.
+The two (2) easiest ways to measure your label size is by using a measuring tape or a sheet of paper and a ruler.

 Option 2: Use a sheet of paper, cut in the shape that you want, and lay it over the area you want to label.
 If you are satisfied with the way it looks on your product, take the ruler to measure the paper’s dimensions.
 This method works best for custom shapes as well.

 Check out this label size and shape chart to select the perfect label for your products.
-We picked the most popular product container styles and sizes you can use as reference when designing your labels.
+We picked the most popular product container styles and sizes you can use as a reference when designing your labels.

 For accuracy, we still recommend measuring the container you are using to ensure the right label size and shape before placing an order.